BrunoHernandez/aiven_exercise/README.md

 and the security settings: location of truststore, location of keystore and passwords.

+Go through the paths of the rest of credentials in

+    build.sh

+So that the credentials are built in the same directory and the names correspond to the ones in "application.properties".

 The database connection capability is configured by editing the file:

     postgresql.properties